brorarangers/brorarangers.github.io/_posts/2015-11-17-john-macleod.md

 ---
 Brora Rangers are delighted to have secured the signature of Fort William forward John Mcleod on a 2.5 year contract.

-Club Chairman John Young said" John is a strong hard working player who has scored goals regularly throughout his career.
+Club Chairman John Young said "John is a strong hard working player who has scored goals regularly throughout his career.
 Brora unsuccessfully tried to entice John to the club when he was a youngster starring for Clachnacuddin’s youth teams"

 "We now welcome him into the squad where hopefully he will be an instant success and enjoy his involvement with Brora Rangers"